Ordering from India

 Sending flowers to Ireland on Mother’s Day

-Please note that Mother’s day in Ireland (19th March in 2023) is celebrated three weeks before Easter Sunday and in India (14th May in 2023) on the second Sunday of May every year .
-You may want to use this knowledge to your advantage and send your flowers on Indian Mother’s Day as florists will be less busy and you won’t have to get your order in so far in advance.
-Else we would suggest you to place your order at least 7 days before the Irish Mother’s Day.
+In Ireland, Mother’s Day is celebrated three weeks before Easter Sunday (10th March 2024) , whereas in India, it is on the second Sunday of May every year (12th May 2024).
+Use this knowledge to your advantage and send your flowers on Indian Mother’s Day as florists will be less busy and you won’t have to get your order in so far in advance.

 Brightly coloured flowers are most commonly associated with happy occasions, so it is generally not advisable to send them as sympathy flowers following a bereavement.